Deeksh870/smart-cab-booking-platform/README.md

 # Smart Cab Booking Platform

-A full-stack ride booking platform inspired by Uber/Ola.
+A full-stack ride-hailing platform inspired by Uber and Ola.

+This project includes rider and driver dashboards, real-time map routes using OpenStreetMap and OSRM, Stripe payment integration, support ticket system, and an emergency SOS safety feature.

+Built using Next.js, Supabase, Clerk authentication, and Leaflet maps.

 ## Tech Stack
 - Next.js